 Delphi.
 Clinging to the lower slopes of Mount Parnassos, Delphi is the most spectacularly evocative of ancient Greek sites.
 Of incalculable religious and political importance, the Delphic oracle attracted pilgrims from all over the Hellenic world.
 The Sanctuary of Pythian Apollo has a theatre and Athenian Treasury, and the Sanctuary of Athena has a circular temple.
 The museum is especially rich in Archaic sculpture.
 Some free time amidst the austere beauty of the valley.

 Athens.
 Drive to the Temple of Poseidon at Sounion, overlooking the sea at the southernmost tip of the Attic peninsula, visited by Byron in 1810.
 Fly from Athens, arriving at Heathrow at c.
-3.30pm (Aegean Airlines) or c.
-5.30pm (British Airways).
+3.30pm (Aegean Airlines).

 Professor Antony Spawforth

-Historian, broadcaster, lecturer and writer specialising in Greek and Roman antiquity and in rulers’ courts.
-Books include The Complete Greek Temples, Greece: An Oxford Archaeological Guide (with C. Mee), and Versailles: A Biography of a Palace.
-Formerly Assistant Director of the British School at Athens, he is now Emeritus Professor of Ancient History at Newcastle University.
+Emeritus Professor of Ancient History at Newcastle University.
+A historian and broadcaster specialising in Greek and Roman antiquity and in rulers’ courts.
+In 2018, he published The Story of Greece and Rome, (Yale University Press, paperback February 2020).
+Other books include The Complete Greek Temples, Greece: An Oxford Archaeological Guide (with C. Mee), and Versailles: A Biography of a Palace.

 Price, per person

-Air travel (Economy) on Aegean Airlines (Airbus A321) in May or (Euro Traveller) on British Airways (Airbus A320) in September; private coach travel (Day 8 is on foot); accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.
+Air travel (Economy Class) on Aegean Airlines (Airbus A321); private travel by air-conditioned coach (Day 8 is on foot); accommodation as described below; breakfasts, two lunches and seven dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, local guide and tour manager (if applicable).

-Hotel Ippoliti, Nauplion: a small, comfortable hotel in a converted 19th-century mansion situated close to the harbour.
-Best Western Hotel Europa, Olympia: a characterful hotel outside the town.
-Hotel Amalia, Delphi: a modern hotel, a short coach ride from the archaeological site.
-Electra Palace Hotel, Athens: a smart hotel near the picturesque Plaka quarter.
+Hotel Ippoliti, Nauplion: small, comfortable hotel in a converted 19th-century mansion situated close to the harbour.
+Hotel Europa, Olympia: characterful hotel outside the town with views across the valley.
+Hotel Amalia, Delphi: modern hotel with sweeping views, a short coach ride from the archaeological site.
+Electra Palace Hotel, Athens: smart 5-star hotel near the picturesque Plaka quarter.
 Single rooms are doubles for sole use throughout.

 Between 10 and 22 participants.